Chiral Floquet systems and quantum walks at half period: The half-step operator

 Similarly, the second timeframe $W'=F_0\gamma F_0^*\gamma$ is invariant if and only if $F=F_0U$ with $\gamma U=U\gamma$. \end{lem} \begin{proof} From $\gamma F^*\gamma F=\gamma F_0^*\gamma F_0$ we get

 Hence, $F=(FF_0^*)F_0=UF_0$ with $\gamma U=U\gamma$.
 The statement for $W'$ follows analogously. \end{proof}

 In the following we write $W$ in the chiral eigenbasis as

 where the relation between the off-diagonal blocks is due to the chiral symmetry, which also forces $\alpha$ and $\delta$ to be self-adjoint \cite[Lemma 3.7]{UsOnTI}.
-Moreover, we denote by $P_\pm$ be the projections onto the $\pm1$-eigenspaces of $W$ and by $\KK=(P_++P_-)^\perp \HH$ the part of the Hilbert space on which $W$ is properly gapped.
+Moreover, we denote by $P_\pm$ be the projections onto the $\pm1$-eigenspaces of $W$ and write $\HH$ as